Home

 "Wow, you can hear all of that, I can't hear a thing,” said Tim.

 “It's not magic this time, Tim.
-These are the sounds that can only be heard by a blind person; sounds that most sighted people would rarely hear.
+These are the sounds that can only be heard by a blind person; sounds that most sighted people would rarely be able to hear.
 They are as I imagine them to be.
 They are The Sounds of Grandad’s Christmas.”

 “Now then, little Tim, let's go back inside and get warm by the fire.
 We can have our supper, and if you're lucky, we may even have time for a story before your dad gets back.”